Plastic cleaning products such as Novus Plastic Polisher can also be used.

 The type of polishing cloth you use will make a difference.
 Novus Polish Mates are recommended for use with Novus products.
 The ideal cloth is nonabrasive, absorbent and lint free.
 To eliminate any chance of scratching, use only disposable cloths.
 Reusable cloths can retain abrasive particles, but you won't know for sure until the damage is done.
 Use a soft cotton cloth (such as a diaper), avoid using polyester or rayon wipes which can scratch unprotected plastics.
-Click the link at the bottom of the page to go to the Novus ordering page.
+You can order Novus Cleaning products in my Etsy Store .

 Novus Heavy Scratch Remover.
 Removes heavy scratches and abrasions from most acrylic surfaces.
 Use when damage is too sever to be restore with Novus No. 2 polish.
 Requires us of Novus No. 2 for final finishing.
 Not recommended for use on coated plastics (not to worry, none of my acrylic is coated).

 Before attempting to clean or remove scratches, always make sure the plastic is cool to the touch.
 Use a liberal amount plastic cleaner to safely remove surface dust and dirt.
 In addition test scratch removers in a small, inconspicuous area for compatibility.
 Some plastics (not mine) are coated with a thin film which may be damaged by the abrasives in the polish.
 Novus No. 2 and No. 3 are not recommended for use on eyeglass lenses.